dave31415/trendfilter/README.md

 Let's do L2 norms for regularization on the second derivative.
-L2 norms don't care to much about small values.
+L2 norms don't care very much about small values.
 They don't force them all the way to zero to create sparse solution.
-Cares more about big values.
+They care more about big values.
 This results is a smooth continuous curve.
 This is a nice way of doing robust smoothing.